 No products in the cart.

-Aspiration pneumonia occurs when a person accidentally inhales foreign objects (i.e. solid foods or liquids), which leads to a serious infection in the lungs.
-Fortunately, there are several strategies you can use to prevent pneumonia after stroke.
+Aspiration pneumonia occurs after a person accidentally inhales a foreign substance, such as solid food or liquid.
+This can then lead to a serious infection in the lungs.
+Fortunately, there are several strategies you can use to prevent this and avoid developing pneumonia after stroke.

-To do this, however, it is helpful to understand the root causes of stroke-related pneumonia.
-Once you understand these causes, you can take more effective preventative measures.
+To help you better understand pneumonia after stroke, we will begin by reviewing the root causes and common symptoms.
+Then, once you better understand these causes, you can take effective preventative measures.

 Causes of Pneumonia After Stroke